Azure/azure-iot-sdk-c/provisioning_client/devdoc/using_certificate_signing_requests.md

 openssl req -new -key key.pem -out request.csr -subj '/CN=my-registration-id'
 ```

-To read the information from a CSR file use:
+Additionally, to read the information from a CSR file use:

 ```
 openssl req -noout -text -in request.csr
 ```

-For more information see https://www.openssl.org/docs/man1.1.1/man1/openssl-req.html
+For more information on OpenSSL CSR support, see https://www.openssl.org/docs/man1.1.1/man1/openssl-req.html

-3. Modify the CSR sample by populating the `x509csr` and `x509privatekey` variables with the content
+3. Modify the C SDK CSR sample by populating the `x509csr` and `x509privatekey` variables with the content
 of the `request.csr` and `key.pem` files respectively.

 ### Using mbedTLS